 The Bible gives clear qualifications for these men in 1 Timothy 3:1-7 and Titus 1:5-9 and holds them to a high standard (1 Timothy 3:1).
 Simply stated, elders must be men who are “above reproach” in every area of their life, 1) personal life, 2) home life, 3) spiritual life, and 4) public life.
 Therefore, elders lead and shepherd the church through prayer and teaching the Scriptures, seeking God’s vision for the church, and equipping the people of the church to do the work of the ministry.

 Elders at The Fields are men who have exemplified the qualifications of elders as prescribed in the New Testament.
 They are men who have been already working as servant leaders and taking initiative in these areas before being recognized formally as elders.
 They are not perfect men, but men who worship a perfect savior and strive to be more like him while leading others to do the same.
 They are humble men who give sacrificially, pray earnestly, serve tirelessly, work strenuously, disciple faithfully, and teach biblically.
 As a church, we are called to obey and submit to our elders as they keep watch over us like a shepherd looks over his flock.
 As long as they lead us to Christ and don’t lead us into sin, we follow them as they follow Christ for our benefit and their joy!

-At the Fields, elder-like men are approved and nominated by the current elders of the church, presented to the membership for prayer and consideration, and are then voted into office by current and active members.
+At the Fields, elder-like men are nominated by the members, considered and approved by the elders, presented to the membership for prayer and consideration, and are then voted on at a members' meeting.
 Our current elders are:

 Elder & Preaching Pastor